renzora/docker/README.md

 - nodejs
 - npm

-# installation
+# Installing on windows
+In order to run bash scripts on window you will either need git bash or wsl.
+On your linux distribution you will need php, composer, nodejs and npm in order to install the dev project.

+# Installing on linux, mac
-Please make sure you have nodejs, npm, php & composer installed on your host machine then run:
+Please make sure you have nodejs, npm, php & composer installed on your host machine

+# Install
 ```curl -sSL https://gist.githubusercontent.com/pianoplayerjames/17cf725caeb79c52a5e8c853de405842/raw/setup.sh | bash```

 # services